m-rousse/m-rousse.github.io/about.md

 ### Beyond the terminal

-Music keeps me grounded: I’ve played everything from metal guitar to jazz bass, and according to Spotify I now spend nearly half my waking hours listening to music.
+Music keeps me grounded: I’ve played from metal guitar to jazz bass, and according to Spotify I now spend nearly half my waking hours listening to music.
 When I’m not at a keyboard, you’ll find me chasing light with my camera, cycling along French back‑roads, or brewing beer.

 See you around,